KITESURFING IN CAPE VERDE

 These competitions were held on the Ponta Preta beach on west side of Sal.
 In total 52 competitors took part in the competition.
 The conditions at Ponta Preta were excellent and the crowd enjoyed the spectacle.

 In 2020 the GKA Kite World tour returned to Sal.
 Once again the competitions, which started the world tour, took place on Ponta Preta beach.
-At the time of the event the world champion in the sport was Airton Cozzolino, and the world number two is Mitu Monteiro.
+At the time of the event the world champion in the sport was Airton Cozzolino, and the world number two was Mitu Monteiro.

 With all extreme sports it is important to have the right equipment.
 The kite and the board would seem obvious to the observer.
 However, there are different kinds of kite and board.
 There are also other pieces of kit required, such as a harness, lines and control bar.